shunzh/shunzh.github.io/_pages/about.md

 [paper](/files/shun-aaai-2020.pdf)

 When a human user specifies a goal for a robot to achieve, the robot may find its policy cause side effects that the user may think unsafe.
 How should the robot efficiently query the human to find a guaranteed-safe policy (if one exists)?
-We contribute a set-cover-based algorithm that outperforms some baseline methods.
+We identify and exploit a set-cover-based structure in this problem and contribute an algorithm that finds better queries than some baseline methods.

 ![AAAI-20](images/aaai-20.png){:width="350px"}